The media is buzzing today with news of James Cameron’s upcoming solo journey into the Challenger Deep

 Jacques Piccard and Navy Lieutenant Don Walsh, in the Bathyscaphe Trieste, were the first and last to journey into the trench.
 That was in 1960!
 Since then only two robotic missions have made it.
-Folks, we’ve sent humans to the MOON more often and more recently than we have to the Challenger Deep.
+We’ve sent humans to the Moon more often and more recently than we have to the Challenger Deep.

 Cameron, however, is not the only one with a bid for the Deep.
-A handful of wealthy private endeavors have built or commissioned submersibles in the last couple years.
+A handful of private endeavors have built or commissioned submersibles in the last couple years.
 Among them is Richard Branson, the billionaire papa of Virgin Records (and Virgin Mobile, and Virgin Airways, to name a few), whose goal is to dive into the deepest point in each of Earth’s five oceans this year – including, of course, the Challenger Deep in the Pacific.
-I’m not picking teams or anything, but at the very least I’ll say that is sure looks like Cameron’s National Geographic website totally ripped off Branson’s Virgin Oceanic homepage.

-If you think NASA’s Lunar Missions in the 1960s and 70s were for any nobler a cause, you’re fooling yourself.
-We were in a Cold War with our spacefaring Soviet counterparts, kiddos.
-So if a Movie Mogul and Bleached-Blond Branson want to spur each other towards the first live video feed from the darkest pit of the sea?
+We have perhaps arrived at a new age of exploration, in which Private Company 1 and Private Company 2 race each other to distant frontiers.
+Whether you think it a noble motive or not… if a movie mogul and Branson want to spur each other towards the first live video feed from the darkest pit of the sea?
 I say bring it on, y’all!
 Scientific discoveries and incredible technological advancements often go hand in hand with competitive exploration.